 If you haven’t done this from the beginning, don’t fret.
 It’s never too late to assess your current culture, and drive necessary changes to get it to where you’d like it to be.
 Company culture can absolutely change over time to meet new needs, as evidenced by Facebook.
-While they started out with a mantra to “move fast and break things,” they’ve now graduated to a more mature “move fast with stable infra” to ensure they meet their customers needs.
+While they started out with a mantra to “move fast and break things,” they’ve now graduated to a more mature “move fast” to ensure they meet their users’ needs.

 Whether you begin thinking about company culture early on, or much later, employee communication and alignment are key.